Inner City Press Bronx Reporter

 Trucks passing through destroy their shocks

-You can’t write off this hilly land
+You cant write off this hilly land

 From where the workers make demands